Stewartsl17/Credit_Risk_Analysis/README.md

 ![]()

 Based on this, we can see that our balanced accuracy is somewhat higher at 78%.
 Furthermore, we can see that our precision is at 99% and our recall/sensitivity is at 87%.
-This outpaces each of the previous sampling types, but is a step behind the Easy Ensemble AdaBoost Classifier sampling model.
+This outpaces each of the previous sampling types but is a step behind the Easy Ensemble AdaBoost Classifier sampling model.

 6. Easy Ensemble AdaBoost Classifier